 #5: New Recreation & Infrastructure Improvements

 Much of New Paltz’s sought after outdoor recreation locations aren’t far from the village, yet still require a car to get you up to the ridge where most trailheads start; that is… until now.
 This past fall, work was completed on the replacement Carmine Liberta bridge on Route 299 that leads travelers from the village, across the Wallkill River, through the farmland flats and up to the Shawangunk Ridge and beyond.
 The new bridge not only addressed structural deficiencies of the older bridge it was replacing, but it also strived to provide safer areas for pedestrians to cross and get a glimpse of the stunning Tower views across the flats.
-With that now achieved, it looks like 2017 will bring even more safe ways to get pedestrians through this stretch of New Paltz and up to the ridge with the new River-to-Ridge Trail, which broke ground in December 2016.
-Funded by the Open Space Institute, the River-to Ridge Trail will be a recreational, multi use loop trail that will lead from the Wallkill River in downtown New Paltz to the base of the Shawangunk Ridge and will not only address local’s growing concerns for safer pedestrian travel, but will add even more ways in which residents and visitors can enjoy New Paltz’s outdoor landscape and activities.
+With that now achieved, New Paltz will bring even more safe ways to get pedestrians through this stretch of New Paltz and up to the ridge with the new River-to-Ridge Trail, which broke ground in December 2016.
+Funded by the Open Space Institute, the River-to Ridge Trail will be a recreational, multi-use loop trail that will lead from the Wallkill River in downtown New Paltz to the base of the Shawangunk Ridge and will not only address local’s growing concerns for safer pedestrian travel, but will add even more ways in which residents and visitors can enjoy New Paltz’s outdoor landscape and activities.
 Construction has begun on the stretch of trail that runs along the Wallkill, but when finished, the project boasts of a six mile trail, traversing farm fields and rolling hills to get direct access to over 90 additional miles of carriage roads and trails in the Mohonk and Minnewaska preserves.
-Construction on the River to Ridge Trail is expected to be completed in late 2017.

 #6: Arts, Culture & Higher Education